plotly/dash-table/CONTRIBUTING.md

 Refer to the [readme](README.md) for installation and basic use instructions.

 ## Coding Style
+Please lint any Javascript / TypeScript additions with `npm run lint`.
 Please lint any additions to Python code with `pylint` and `flake8`.

 ## Pull Request Guidelines